 Effects on Bee Health

 Certain pesticides, or pesticides in high concentrations, can kill bees outright.
 Carbamates, organophosphates, synthetic pyrethroids, chlorinated cyclodienes, and neonicotinoids are all highly toxic to bees.
 If you are as confused by these chemical names as I was, Beyond Pesticides & Center for Food Safety teamed up to create a great list of Bee-Toxic Pesticides to Avoid.

 Even at low doses, pesticides can have sublethal effects on bees.
 Impacts include:

-As important as understanding the negative effects of pesticides on bee populations are the avenues in which our bee populations are exposed to these chemicals.
+Just as important as understanding the harmful effects of pesticides on bee populations is how the bees become exposed to these chemicals.

 Pesticides can accumulate in both soil and water.
-They can even be taken up by plants and accumulate in the pollen of flowering plants.
+Plants absorb these chemicals when they take up water, and the pesticides collect in the pollen of flowering plants.
 Pesticides are also mobile.
-The often-invisible problems of pesticide drift and pesticide runoff can move pesticides to areas without our knowledge and are harming both insects and humans alike.
+The often invisible problems of pesticide drift and pesticide runoff can move pesticides to areas without our knowledge and harm both insects and humans.

 Bees and other pollinators may be exposed to pesticides in numerous ways, including larval ingestion, adult ingestion, direct contact, residue contact, and contact with contaminated nesting areas and materials.

 Larval Ingestion - Bees collect pollen and nectar to feed their offspring.
-If the food sources are contaminated by pesticides through uptake by the plant, from direct contact (by spraying), from pesticide drift, or from the planting of pesticide-treated seeds.
+Suppose the food sources are contaminated by pesticides through uptake by the plant, from direct contact (by spraying), from pesticide drift, or the planting of pesticide-treated seeds.
 In that case, larval bee survival or adult fitness (ability to reproduce) can be affected.